 There is no such thing as a “collective right,” not in any variation.

 Rights, by definition, can only belong to the individuals who make up any “collective.”

 That is why the very term individual rights is pleonastic in the ultimate purport, albeit necessarily so:

 The very definition of the word presupposes individual, since it is only individuals who can properly possess rights.

 Quoting George Reisman, who is echoing his friend and mentor Ludwig von Mises:

 Only individuals exist; collectives consist of nothing but individuals.
 Only the individual thinks; only the individual acts; only the life of the individual has value and is important.
 All rights are rights of individuals.

 As it happens, there’s an absolutely foolproof method that exists for determining if something is a right or not:

 Your rights, my rights, everyone’s rights stop where another’s begin.

-If you follow that simple principle, and if you remember that property is nothing more than an extension of person, and that money is also property, you’ll never confuse the issue of rights.
+If you follow that principle, and if you remember that property is nothing more than an extension of person, and that money is also property, you’ll never confuse the issue of rights.